Breush/lava/readme.md

 ### Generating documentation

 - Have [doxygen](www.doxygen.org/) installed on your system ;
-- `doxygen doc/doxygen-config.xml` to generate documentation.
+- `cd doc && doxygen doxygen-config.xml` to generate documentation.

 ## Dependencies